 I’d also no clue that there was a German U Boat sunk in the waters just off the coast from where the lighthouse sits century.
 That’s one of the amazing facts that had our entire family’s rapt attention when we toured the Piney Point Lighthouse, Museum and Historic Park with historian and former Park Ranger, April Havens.

 One could say that U-1105, or the Black Panther, was one of the first-ever stealth submarines.
 Commissioned 1944 she was outfitted with a synthetic rubber skin over her hull.
 One of less than ten in her class U-1105 was turned over to the Allies after the war.
 The intention was to bring the Black Panther to the United States in order to study the unique radar/sonar blinding technology.
 Ah, but the sea had plans of its own.

-On day four of U-1105’s journey from England to the States she was caught in a hurricane while surfaced.
-A section of the submarine was ripped away by the force of the storm causing it to nearly keel over.
+On day four of U-1105’s journey from England to the States, she was caught in a hurricane while surfaced.
+A section of the submarine was ripped away by the force of the storm causing it to near keel over.
 A portion of the synthetic skin lost to the sea.
-After what research that could be done was completed the sub was scuttled in the Potomac River in St. Mary’s county Maryland in 1949.
+After what research that could be done was completed the sub was scuttled in the Potomac River in St. Mary’s County Maryland in 1949.

 These enthralling tales are just two of the many we learned from during our visit to the Piney Point Lighthouse.

 Tips for visiting the Piney Point Lighthouse Museum & Historical Park